SOC 2 Type II compliance at Exclaimer

 For the technical controls behind each of these areas, see our security overview page.

-Access Exclaimer’s SOC 2 Type II report
+How do I get a copy of Exclaimer's SOC 2 Type II report?

 This page is designed to support your vendor risk assessment.
 The Exclaimer Trust Center is where the underlying audit evidence lives.
 Our SOC 2 Type II report, along with the supporting audit evidence, is available in the Exclaimer Trust Center under NDA.
 You'll also find pre-completed answers to over 350 questions covering our wider security and compliance program.